-Students will be introduced to the systematic and scientific study of the behavior and mental processes of human beings, exposed to each major subfield within psychology, and enable students to examine the methods that psychologists use in their science and practice.
-Students will explore how psychologists use research methods and critical analysis to explore human behavior.
-Students will engage in the standards of the Iowa Core Curriculum.
+Students will be introduced to the systematic and scientific study of 1 behavior and mental processes of human beings, exposed to each ma subfield within psychology, and enable students to examine the methc that psychologists use in their science and practice.
+Students will explose how psychologists use research methods and critical analysis to explose human behavior.
+Students will engage in the standards of the lowa Cc Curriculum.

-IB Theory of Knowledge A/B
+IB Theory of Knowledge A/B V

-04-304-H-025-11 (11A) SOC380/381
+04-304-H-025-11 (11A) 04-304-H-025-21 (11B) SOC380/381

-04-304-H-025-21 (11B)

 04-304-H-025-12 (12A) SOC480/481

-04-304-H-025-22 (12B)

-Open to 11-12 1 credit
+04-304-H-025-22 (12B) Open to 11-12 1 credit

-Recommended: International Baccalaureate Diploma Candidate Theory of Knowledge provides a connecting link for the learner to synthesize the approaches to understanding gained over the course of IB study.
-TOK is taken every other day with seminar on alternating days.
-Students will explore and apply the eight Areas of Knowledge and eight Ways of Knowing.
-The course raises questions about the validity of knowledge, and in so doing seeks a cross-curricular understanding of how a learner learns and, ultimately, knows.
-Students will pursue a wide range of readings to be examined in a Socratic Seminar setting combining literature, history, science, mathematics, and fine arts, among others.
-This course should be taken by students who are pursuing the International Baccalaureate Diploma.
+Recommended: International Baccalaureate Diploma Candidate

+Theory of Knowledge provides a connecting link for the learner synthesize the approaches to understanding gained over the course IB study.
+TOK is taken every other day with seminar on alternating da Students will explore and apply the eight Areas of Knowledge and eig Ways of Knowing.
+The course raises questions about the validity knowledge, and in so doing seeks a cross-curricular understanding how a learner learns and, ultimately, knows.
+Students will pursue a wi range of readings to be examined in a Socratic Seminar setti combining literature, history, science, mathematics, and fine arts, amc others.
+This course should be taken by students who are pursuing 1 International Baccalaureate Diploma.

-Western Civilization I: Ancient & Med SOC321
+Western Civilization I: Ancient & Med $^{\diamond}$ SOC321

 04-060-C-050-00

 Open to 11-12 1 credit

-Hawkeye Community College HIS117 3 credits Students must meet the HCC entrance requirements and complete the registration process.
+Hawkeye Community College HIS117 3 credits

+Students must meet the HCC entrance requirements and complete

+the registration process.
 Western Civilization I traces the development of Western civilization from prehistory to the end of the High Middle Ages.
 The role of the Humanities is emphasized.
 The course explores major political, social, economic, scientific, intellectual, cultural, and religious developments contributing to Western society.
-These include the significant events and contributions of early Middle Eastern civilizations, classical and Hellenistic Greece, the Roman Empire, its successors, the rise of the Western Christian Church, and Medieval Europe.
+These include the significant events and contributions of early Middle Eastern civilizations, classical and Hellenistic Greece, the Roman Empire, its successors, the rise of the Western Christian Church. and Medieval Europe.
 This course will identify the significance of important people, places, and terms in Western history from the beginnings of ancient civilizations to the age of absolutism, recognize the inter-relatedness of politics, economics, society, religion, and culture in human history to the early modern period, create awareness of areas of geographical importance in Western history, recognize the variety of philosophical and religious traditions that have influenced Western Civilization, develop an appreciation of cultural contributions to Western Civilization deriving from the visual arts, theatre, and music, and recognize the variety and multitude of contributors to our present society.

-Western Civilization II: Early y Modern SOC354 -

-04-063-C-050-10

-Open to 11-12 1 credit

-Hawkeye Community College HIS118 3 credits

-Students must meet the HCC entrance requirements and complete

-the registration process.
+Western Civilization II: Early Modern 0 SOC354 04-063-C-050-10 Open to 11-12 1 credit Hawkeye Community College HIS118 3 credits Students must meet the HCC entrance requirements and complete the registration process.
 Western Civilization II surveys the development of Western Civilization, covering the end of the High Middle Ages of Europe to the French Revolution.
-The role of the Humanities is emphasized.
+The role of the Humanities is e emphasized.
+The course will examine the major political, social , economic,

 The course will examine the major political, social, economic, intellectual, cultural, and religious developments contributing to the emergence of modern Western European Society.
 This includes the significant events and contributions of the Renaissance, the Reformation, the Columbian exchange, the Scientific Revolution, and the Enlightenment.